Coronavirus latest updates

 F.C.
 Copenhagen's first-team players, training staff and sporting management agreed to take a 20 per cent pay cut to help the club through the coronavirus lockdown.

-Telia Parken open to Copenhagen schools
+Telia Parken opened to Copenhagen schools

 Season tickets and subscriptions